rosy1014/Critical_Mass/README.md

 -------------

-We at the team is working hard to deliver the product as soon as possible.
+Our team is working hard to deliver the product as soon as possible.
 We plan to have the final version ready at April 24th, 2015.
 We are hoping to release it to the public soon after that.